graphia-app/graphia-app.github.io/guide/section2/2_first_start_up.md

 ## First Start

 Once running Graphia, you will be greeted with an introductory dataset and a simple tutorial.
 This tutorial dataset uses a graph of the London Underground and Riverbus Networks.
 The tutorial will guide you through simple interactions with the graph.
-Once closed, you can reopen the tutorial by going to Help → Show Tutorial.
+Once closed, you can reopen the tutorial by going to *Help → Show Tutorial*.

 ## Main Window